 Any permits applied for in phase 4 should be approved by this phase.
 Without the correct permits, builders cannot start building your dream home.

-Now It's Time to Begin the Architectural Processes
+Begin the Architectural Process

 You now know that having your ideas and visions is half the battle.
 Your dream home mostly rests on those you hire to help your dream come true.